The Fraction of Clumpy Galaxies in JADES Over $2<z<9$: Fraction of Clumpy Galaxies and Their Evolution with Redshift

 \subsection{Comparing Clumpy Galaxy Fractions between the HST and JWST Data}

-Our results on the redshift evolution of \fclumpy~disagree with those of most studies over $2<z<6.5$.
-All but two of these are based on HST data, whereas this work is based on JWST data.
-To determine the cause of the disagreement, we compute \fclumpy~using both HST and JWST images for a subset of our sample and vary the minimum fractional luminosity of the clumps.
-As we demonstrate in this Section, it is largely the difference in sensitivity between the two datasets that is responsible for the disagreement in the \fclumpy~measurements shown here.
-Other factors may have secondary effects on the measurement of \fclumpy, such as the differences between photometric redshifts, stellar masses, and SFRs from earlier studies and those used in this work.
+Our results on the redshift evolution of \fclumpy~disagree with those of most studies {listed in Table \ref{tab:literature} at $z\sim2.75$ and $z\sim4.25$.} All but {one} of these are based on {the} HST data, whereas this work is {entirely} based on JWST data.
+To determine the cause of the disagreement, we compute \fclumpy~using both HST and JWST images for a subset of our sample. {We measure \fclumpy~as a function of redshift at various minimum fractional luminosities.
+The aim is to assess to what extent the difference in resolution and sensitivity between the telescopes affect the measurement of \fclumpy.
+In the following, we demonstrate that} it is largely the difference in sensitivity that is responsible for the disagreement in the \fclumpy~measurements, {with difference in resolution having a secondary effect}.

-Galaxies were selected for this comparison as follows.
-We match the mass-selected, star-forming sample (Section \ref{sec:mass_selected_sfgs}) with photometric catalogs from the CANDELS survey, which were created by \citet{Barro19} for GOODS-N and \citet{Guo13} for GOODS-S. We use a match radius of 0.\arcsec5 and match HST/Wide Field Camera 3 (WFC3) F160W magnitudes to within 0.5 mag.
-There are 2,007 matches in GOODS-N and 2,189 in GOODS-S. As studies based on HST data limited their analyses to galaxies with stellar masses $\gtrsim10^9~M_{\odot}$ (see Table \ref{tab:literature}), we only consider those with masses $\geq10^9~M_{\odot}$.
-This mass cut leaves a total of 1,245 galaxies (592 in GOODS-N and 653 in GOODS-S) that will be used for our comparison.
+{To select galaxies for this comparison,} we match the mass-selected, star-forming sample (end of section \ref{sec:sample_selection}) with photometric catalogs from {GOODS-N \citep{Barro19} and GOODS-S \citep{Guo13}}.
+We use a match radius of 0.\arcsec5 and match HST/Wide Field Camera 3 (WFC3) F160W magnitudes {from these catalogs and those from the JADES} to within 0.5 mag.
+There are 2,007 matches in GOODS-N and 2,189 in GOODS-S. As studies based on HST data limited their analyses to galaxies with stellar masses $\gtrsim10^9~M_{\odot}$ (see Table \ref{tab:literature}), we only consider {this mass range}.
+This leaves a total of 1,245 galaxies (592 in GOODS-N and 653 in GOODS-S) for our comparison.